AzureAD/microsoft-authentication-library-for-js/lib/msal-core/docs/scopes.md

         { scopes: ['http://contoso.com/scope'] } // becomes { scopes ['http://contoso.com/scope', 'openid', 'profile'] }
     ```
-- ClientId is removed form the scopes array when it is the only scope in the configuration.If it is not the only scope, it is treated as a resource scope and will be sent in the final server request.
+- ClientId is removed from the scopes array when it is the only scope in the configuration.
+If it is not the only scope, it is treated as a resource scope and will be sent in the final server request.

     Examples: